 I choose red for the combatant branch insignia color of the epaulet.
 When it is pink, it is a tank division.
 Because the crew of the Elephant at that time does not seem to be a uniform of the black tanker jacket.
 By the way, the red color means its artillery crew.

 This hatch is not glued in case of removing the figure.

 The headphone band is bigger when I use the parts of Tamiya.
 Tamiya is not active to attach photo-etched parts.
 Figure expression is very serious.

-This is a large vehicle, but the figure makes easy to understand the size.
+This is a large vehicle, but the figure makes it easy to understand the size.

-I think the Elephant is a cool tank destroyer that I would like to build again with the different painting.
+I think the Elephant is a cool tank destroyer that I would like to build again with a different painting.
 The kit assembly is easy.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.

 Born in February 1970, I live in Tokyo.
 From February 2007 I was quietly doing a site called “Miniature-Arcadia”.
 It is being transferred to this blog with the same name from December 2016.
 My update pace is uneven, but please come to see here occasionally.